Sherman Oaks Galleria

 Sherman Oaks Galleria is an open-air shopping mall and business center located in the Sherman Oaks neighborhood of Los Angeles, California, United States, at the corner of Ventura and Sepulveda Boulevards in the San Fernando Valley.

-The teenage mall culture which formed around it and nearby malls formed the basis of the 1982 satirical song "Valley Girl" by Frank Zappa and daughter Moon Zappa, which mentions the Galleria by name (though it misattributes its location as Encino, which it abuts).
-The mall has also been a shooting location for many films, most notably the seminal 1982 film Fast Times at Ridgemont High as well as the 1983 film Valley Girl, both of which focused on the early 1980s San Fernando Valley youth culture.
+The teenage mall culture which formed around it and nearby malls formed the basis of the 1982 satirical song "Valley Girl" by Frank Zappa and daughter Moon Zappa, which mentions the Galleria by name, though it misattributes its location as Encino, which it abuts.
+The mall has been a shooting location for many films, most notably the seminal 1982 film Fast Times at Ridgemont High as well as the 1983 film Valley Girl, both of which focused on the early 1980s San Fernando Valley youth culture.

 History

 The three-level mall was built on the site of Moses Sherman's original 1911 thousand-acre investment in the area, at the present-day intersection of Ventura and Sepulveda boulevards.
-It opened on October 30, 1980 with two department stores (Robinsons anchored the south, May Company anchored the north).
-Pacific Theatres' Pacific 4 opened in December of that year, and occupied the uppermost level of the mall.
+It opened on October 30, 1980 with two department stores.
+Robinsons anchored the south, May Company anchored the north.
+Pacific Theatres' Pacific 4 opened in December 1980, and occupied the uppermost level of the mall.
 The mall became famous in the early 1980s as being the center of the teenage mall culture and a well-known teenage hangout.

 The Galleria formed the basis of the Frank Zappa/Moon Unit Zappa 1982 satirical single "Valley Girl" from Zappa's album Ship Arriving Too Late To Save A Drowning Witch.

 Following on the popularity of the song, the TV show Real People hosted an Ultimate Valley Girl competition (referred to as "a nightmare" by contest judge Moon Zappa), at the Galleria.
-In 1993, Robinsons and May Company merged, forming Robinsons-May - both stores in the mall were converted to Robinsons-May, the north store becoming a Men's and Home store, and the south store becoming a Women's and Children's store.
+In 1993, Robinsons and May Company merged, forming Robinsons-May.
+Both stores in the mall were converted to Robinsons-May, the north store becoming a Men's and Home store, and the south store becoming a Women's and Children's store.

-The next decade saw business at the Galleria decline.
+The 1990s saw business at the Galleria decline.
 In January 1994, the mall closed for 11 days for repairs following the Northridge earthquake.
 Although the mall reopened quickly, Robinson-May didn't re-open its south wing store for four years following the earthquake, and many smaller stores on that floor closed.
 During that closure, the mall suffered due to having only one main anchor store.
-Mall management sued to evict Robinson-May in 1998, alleging that the delay was a lease violation and caused the store closures, but R-M countersued, claiming that poor mall promotion and management were the cause.
+Mall management sued to evict Robinson-May in 1998, alleging that the delay was a lease violation and caused the store closures.
+R-M countersued, claiming that poor mall promotion and management were the cause.
 Closures continued through the 1990s until a gift and jewelry shop was one of the few remaining stores in 1999.